2021 Recipients

-One faculty member will be honored with the Excellence in Diversity, Equity & Inclusion Award in 2021.
-Those who have received this award in the past 3 years are not eligible.
+One or more faculty members will be honored with the Inclusive Excellence Award in 2025.
+Those who have received a similar award in the past 3 years are not eligible.

 Deadline